jeffspence/vilma/README.md

 An overall "manifest" file contains the paths of all of these matrix and variant files.

+We have prebuilt LD matrices for several cohorts and sets of SNPs.
+Those are available for download as described [below](#ld-matrices).

-`vilma` can construct such a block diagonal matrix from [PLINK v1.9](https://www.cog-genomics.org/plink/1.9/formats) format genotype data (`.bim`, `.bed`,  and `.fam` files) and a file containing the limits of separate LD blocks
+`vilma` can also construct such a block diagonal matrix from [PLINK v1.9](https://www.cog-genomics.org/plink/1.9/formats) format genotype data (`.bim`, `.bed`,  and `.fam` files) and a file containing the limits of separate LD blocks